Brand Strategy: Build Your Brand Before Your Marketing

-Without a strong brand in place, the best website or marketing effort won’t help you.
-You must get clear about who you are, what you do, whom you serve and what makes you different from everyone else in the market.
+Before you invest heavily in any marketing efforts, you must get clear about who you are, what you do, whom you serve and what makes you different from everyone else in the market.

 Otherwise, your marketing efforts will fall flat.

-I liken it to building a house.
 Your brand strategy is the foundation.
 Although people can’t see the foundation, it’s the critical component to ensure your house will stay standing.
 Once the foundation is in place, you can build the house — your marketing efforts — on top of it.

 • Multiple identities.
 Do you have multiple names or monikers for your business?
 Does your logo say one thing and your team and clients say something else?
 If you go by too many names, you might need to refocus your branding.

 • Generic design.
 Does your logo design use clip art or copy another company’s concept?
+If you want to stand out, generic design won’t help you get there.

 • Dated design.
 Even the biggest brands in the world can get dated.
 Is your design is no longer fresh or relevant?
 Does it no longer represent your company or send the right message to your customers?